FeatureBaseDB/www/content/docs/tutorials.md

 To import data into pilosa, we need to get chembl_id and SMILES from SD files, convert SMILES to Morgan fingerprints, and then write chembl_id and fingerprint to Pilosa.
 The fastest way is to extracted chembl_id and SMILES from SD file to csv file, then use the `pilosa import command to import the csv file into pilosa.
 Since chembl_id in the SD file is always paired with CHEMBL, e.g CHEMBL6329, and because Pilosa doesn't support string keys, we will ignore CHEMBL and instead use chembl_id as an integer key.

-For the `mole` index, each row in the csv file has the format ‘chembl_id, position_id’ by running the following command from Chem-usecase:
+For the `mole` index, each row in the csv file has the format 'chembl_id, position_id' by running the following command from Chem-usecase:
 ```
 python import_from_sdf.py -p <path_to_sdf_file> -file id_fingerprint.csv
 ```

 First, follow the instruction in the [getting started]({{< ref "getting-started.md" >}}) guide to run a Pilosa server.
 Then create the indexes and frames according to the schemas outlined in the Data Model section above.
-The option cacheSize should be set as amount of chembl_id to calculate effectively for the whole data set.
-We have total 1678393 chembl_id, then the cacheSize should be >= 1678393
+The option cacheSize should be set as amount of chembl_id to calculate effectively for the whole data set, so we need to calculate amount of chembl_id.
+We have total 1678393 chembl_id (it will displayed after import_from_sdf.py script running), then the cacheSize should be >= 1678393
 ```
 curl localhost:10101/index/mole \
      -X POST \